Stakeholder engagement

 Trade Association Review

-We’re a member of various trade associations across the UK, US and EU, where we share our knowledge, expertise and insight.
+National Grid is a member of various trade associations across the UK, US and EU, where we strive to share our knowledge, expertise, best practices and insights to inform the work of respective bodies.

 Read our full Trade Association Review.